Mario-Jason Kikonda: Club career

 On 28 August 2019, Kikonda signed his first professional contract with Paris FC.
 He made his professional debut with Paris FC in a 3–0 Ligue 2 loss to Chambly on 2 September 2019.

 On 30 August 2021, he joined Dunkerque on a contract for one season with an option for a second.

+On 1 February 2025, Armenian Premier League club Alashkert announced the singing of Kikonda.
+On 12 May 2025, after just 5 games for the club, Kikonda left Alashkert by mutual agreement.

 Personal life

 Born in France, Kikonda is of Congolese (Kinshasa) descent.